VottonDev/xenforo-vyhub-appealbot/README.md

-# Xenforo Vynhub Ban Appeal Bot
+# Xenforo Vyhub Ban Appeal Bot

 A simple bot that helps to manage ban appeals on a Xenforo forum.